 - Using a death certificate obtained through a public records request, I wrote about how a man died from a police shooting and neck injury after his car fell off a cliff after he allegedly rammed his car into a Rosebud Sioux patrol vehicle.
 I am waiting for the FBI to fulfill my FOIA request for documents related to this case.

-- I wrote about how federal, state and tribal officials refused to identify or confirm the names of the victims and driver weeks after two people died after an Oglala Sioux police officer rear ended their car.
+- I wrote about how federal, state and tribal officials refused to identify the victims and driver weeks after two people died after an Oglala Sioux police officer rear ended their car.